This story was updated in August 2018 to reflect recent developments within Drax Biomass.

 Consider the wood pellet.
 Drax Power Station in Yorkshire, England uses millions of tons every year to generate electricity.
-A significant proportion of those pellets are produced right here in the US at two facilities – one in Bastrop, Louisiana and one in Gloster, Mississippi.
+A significant proportion of those pellets are produced right here in the US at three facilities – one in Bastrop, Louisiana; one in Urania, Louisiana, and one in Gloster, Mississippi.

 But before they can be used to generate electricity, they must be transported safely and efficiently across the Atlantic.
 And before that can happen, the pellets must first reach Drax Biomass’ port facility near Baton Rouge, Louisiana.